-The Snow Leopard Trust has been a key technical partner in the GSLEP process from the very beginning, drafting the program document ahead of the Global Forum, and driving its implementation forward since.
+The Snow Leopard Trust has been a key technical and strategic partner in the GSLEP process from the very beginning, drafting the program document ahead of the 2013 Global Forum, and driving its implementation forward since.

 The Snow Leopard Network (SLN) is a worldwide organization dedicated to facilitating the exchange of information between individuals, organizations and governments for the purpose of snow leopard preservation.

 The Snow Leopard Network was created in 2002 at the Snow Leopard Survival Summit in Seattle to promote scientifically sound conservation of the endangered snow leopard through networking and collaboration between individuals, organizations, and governments.